-Our residency positions are filled through the Ophthalmology Matching Program and our required preliminary internship through NMRP.
-The next available positions will start internship July 1, 2020 and residency July 1, 2021.
-These positions will be filled through the Ophthalmology Matching Program process in the Fall of 2019.
+Our residency positions are filled through the Ophthalmology Matching Program.
+Since we have an integrated internship, matched applicants will not need to apply through the NMRP.
+The next available positions will start internship July 1, 2022 and residency July 1, 2023.
+These positions will be filled through the Ophthalmology Matching Program process in the Fall of 2021.
+Please attempt to have your application submitted by the suggested SF Match deadline of September 1, 2021.
+We have a short, 400 word secondary essay on “Why do you want to come to UK?” that will be due Monday September 13th.
+We plan on sending email reminders to those that submitted applications to our program.
+We anticipate releasing interview invitations on the first available date of Monday, October 18, 2021.
 Applications may be submitted to the Ophthalmology Matching Program at http://www.sfmatch.org/.

-During the 2018-2019 interview cycle, we extended invitations to interview and alternate selections to a total of 66 candidates.
-Regionally, 36% were from medical schools in the midwest, 30% from the southeast, 14% from the south atlantic, 9% from the southwest, 8% from the west, and 3% from the northeast.
-The mean USMLE Step I score was 247, with a range of 200 to 265.
+During the 2020-2021 interview cycle, we extended invitations to interview and alternate selections to a total of 60 candidates.
+Regionally, 55% were from medical schools in the south, 23% from the midwest, 7% from the west, 5% from the northeast, and 2% international.
+The mean USMLE Step I score was 243, with a range of 202 to 262.
 We do not have a minimum score to consider an applicant for an interview.

 Important Dates to Remember

-- We must receive the San Francisco Match Application file and a short secondary application to be completed once you have applied to our program by September 9, 2019 for you to be considered for an interview.
-This secondary application consists of a maximum 400 word statement describing why you wish to pursue your residency education at the University of Kentucky.
+- We must receive the San Francisco Match Application file and a short secondary application to be completed once you have applied to our program by September 1, 2021 for you to be considered for an interview.
+This secondary application consists of a maximum 400 word statement describing why you wish to pursue your residency education at the University of Kentucky, which will be due on Monday, September 13, 2021.
 This statement can be submitted to our program coordinator.
 Please view our program description on SF Match for more details regarding the secondary application.

-- Invitations to interview will be mailed out Early October 2019.
+- Invitations to interview will be extended October 18, 2021.
 There are 4 positions available.

-- Ophthalmology Resident Interviews for Fall 2019 will be held on four dates in November of 2018:
+- Ophthalmology Resident Interviews for Fall 2021 will be held on three dates: